zirui-song-18/documentation-website/_vector-search/ai-search/neural-sparse-seismic.md

 ## Limitations

-- **Index compatibility**: Currently, indices can only use either sparse ANN fields or k-NN fields, not both (limitation may be addressed in future versions)
+- **Index compatibility**: Currently, indices can only use either Sparse ANN or k-NN, not both (limitation may be addressed in future versions)
 - **Memory requirements**: While optimized, SEISMIC still requires significant memory for forward index and clustered posting lists
 - **Complexity**: Additional configuration parameters require tuning for optimal performance